 - Take a slice across the circumference of the water melon approximately 1.5 cm thick then slice that into 6 wedges.

 - When your grill is ready to rock and roll, mix together the sweet chili sauce, oil for the water melon salt and pepper and use this to coat the water melon slices.

-- Now onto the shrimp, mix together the garlic, chili, salt & pepper and oil and coat the shrimp.
+- Now onto the prawns, mix together the garlic, chili, salt & pepper and oil and coat the shrimp.

-- Just before serving and whilst still on the grill squeeze the juice of one lemon over the shrimp and serve with the melon and some nice peppery rocket.
+- Just before serving and whilst still on the grill squeeze the juice of one lemon over the shrimp and serve with the melon.

-If using frozen shrimp defrost as quickly as you can, stick in a colander and allow cold water to run over them, they should defrost in about 15 minutes, this helps maintain the texture of the meat I find.
+If using frozen shrimp defrost as quickly as you can, stick in a colander and allow cold water to run over them, they should defrost in 10-15 minutes, this helps maintain the texture of the meat.